Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 A few considerations... since Grafana usually shows most recent data, is reasonable to think that the data we are querying/showing will be present in RAM already.

-That is true because i very common practice I noticed is to use the 'auto refresh' option that Grafana dashboard offers.
+That is true because a very common practice I noticed is to use the 'auto refresh' option that Grafana dashboard offers.

 That goes together with a monitor screen always open on recent data, like today's, or last hour's.